HebiRobotics/QuickBuffers/README.md

 The main differences to Protobuf-Java are

+ * All parts of the API are mutable and reusable
  * A roughly 2x performance improvement in both encoding and decoding speed`[1]`
  * A JSON serializer that matches the [Proto3 JSON Mapping](https://developers.google.com/protocol-buffers/docs/proto3#json)
+ * A [serialization order](https://github.com/HebiRobotics/QuickBuffers/wiki/Serialization-Order) that was optimized for sequential memory access
- * A significantly smaller code size than the `java` and `javalite` options
+ * Significantly smaller code size than the `java` and `javalite` options
- * Messages as well as all other parts of the API are mutable and reusable
- * The [serialization order](https://github.com/HebiRobotics/QuickBuffers/wiki/Serialization-Order) was optimized for sequential memory access
- * There is no reflection API or any use of reflections (no ProGuard config  needed)
+ * No reflection API or any use of reflections (no ProGuard config  needed)

  Unsupported Features
  * `Maps` can be used with a [workaround](https://developers.google.com/protocol-buffers/docs/proto3#backwards-compatibility)